-Staying in a dorm room at hostel is a popular choice for backpackers in many locations throughout the world.
-However, unfortunately, the number of backpacker hostels in India is limited as the concept hadn't caught on.
+Staying in a dorm at hostel is a popular choice for backpackers throughout the world.
+However, up until recent years, there weren't any backpacker hostels in India as the concept hadn't caught on.
 Travelers preferred cheap guesthouses over the dull and restrictive youth hostels that existed in India.

 Vedanta Wake Up!

 Vedanta Wake Up!, established in 2011, calls itself a chain of budget hotels for the sociable explorer.
 However, it also fits into the hostel category as some of the properties offer dorm accommodations, in addition to private double rooms.
 The environment of these properties also very much like a backpacker hostel with common lounges, and fun activities for travelers to interact with each other.
 Creating an energetic atmosphere was one of the main goals of the chain's two owners.
 They were inspired by the ambiance (as well as the comfort, cleanliness and amenities) experienced at hostels in Australia on a backpacking trip in 2009.

 Unfortunately Vedanta Wake Up! scaled back its operations recently, and now only has a few backpacker properties.